Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 You've probably used npm before but have you ever thought about what npm is?
 Here is how npm describes itself:

 > npm is the world’s largest software registry.
-Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.
+Open-source developers from every continent use npm to share and borrow packages and many organizations use npm to manage private development as well.

 <!-- > -->